 Although there are not many sights to see in Zakynthos, there are few interesting monuments worth visiting.
 A Venetian Castle is found on the hill of Bohali, above Zakynthos Town, offering a wonderful view to the town and the Ionian Sea.
 Bohali is also a nice green place to walk around, where visitors shall find a monument dedicated to Dionysios Solomos, the Greek national poet originating from the island.

 Zakynthos Town is a lovely place to visit museums, churches and have a drink in the evening.
 Solomos Square is the most popular spot of this town with the evident Venetian architecture.

 A drive around the island will bring visitors to old monasteries, abandoned towers, and picturesque villages.
 On the northern side of Zakynthos is Askos Stone Park, a lovely place with many plants and animals.
 From the Monastery of Agios Georgios Krimnon, visitors can get a fantastic view down to the bay of Navagio, with the exotic blue waters.

 Ferries to Zakynthos depart from the mainland port of Killini, on the western side of Peloponnese.
 There are frequent Zakynthos ferries from Killini almost every two hours and the trip is only 1 hour.

 In summer, there are also small local ferries from Schinari port in northern Zakynthos to the neighboring island of Kefalonia, at Pessada port.
 These local ferries are not available for online booking and tickets to have to be bought on the port before departure.

 In high season, there are ferries to Zakynthos from Bari Italy.
 These ferries usually operate once per week only for high season (from mid-July to late August).

 Want to book Greek ferries to Zakynthos?
-Check our online system!
+Check our online engine!